-- 16.4 SEOCH's investment strategy follows the Investment Policy set out by the IAC and approved by the HKEx Board as follows: - (a) Risk management investments are diversified and in high-quality assets to minimise the risks.
-All investments are subject to limits and appropriate risk controls: - (b) Preservation of capital safety of principal is one of the priority principles of the Investment Policy.
+- 16.4 SEOCH's investment strategy follows the Investment Policy set out by the IAC and approved by the HKEX Board as follows: - (a) Risk management investments are diversified and in high-quality assets to minimise the risks.
+All investments are subject to limits and appropriate risk controls; - (b) Preservation of capital safety of principal is one of the priority principles of the Investment Policy.
 Investments are undertaken in a manner that seeks to ensure the preservation of capital; - (c) Liquidity investment portfolios have to be sufficiently liquid at all times and liquidity management is tightly controlled on a daily basis; and

-- (d) Return return on investments should be optimised at the approved risk tolerance of the HKEx Group. - 16.5 HKEx manages cash assets centrally at the HKEx Group level through the treasury team of HKEx (HKEX Treasury).
-HKEx Treasury places most cash assets as deposits38 in banks in Hong Kong.
+- (d) Return return on investments should be optimised at the approved risk tolerance of the HKEX Group. - 16.5 HKEX manages cash assets of HKEX Group in Hong Kong centrally through HKEX's treasury team (HKEX Treasury).
+HKEX Treasury places most of SEOCH's cash assets as deposits in banks in Hong Kong.
 SEOCH can withdraw these deposits promptly and with same-day availability subject to the banks' customary notice periods.
 SEOCH applies the primary principles of the Investment Policy, with an aim to preserve capital, remain sufficiently liquid and minimise risk while optimising return on investments.
-As part of HKEx's pre-account opening due diligence in respect of a prospective custodian, HKEx Treasury assesses whether the bank meets the explicit standards, with selection criteria based on supervision, credit ratings of A3 (Moody's) or above and operational efficiency, endorsed by the IAC and approved by the HKEx Board. - 16.6 Investment strategy is disclosed to the public through the periodic financial statements of HKEx, which is publicly available on the HKEx website.
+As part of HKEX's pre-account opening due diligence in respect of a prospective custodian, HKEX Treasury assesses whether the bank meets the explicit standards, with selection criteria based on supervision, credit ratings of A3 (Moody's) or above and operational efficiency, endorsed by the IAC and approved by the HKEX Board. - 16.6 Investment strategy is disclosed to the public through the periodic financial statements of HKEX, which is publicly available on the HKEX website.

-38 Currently, HKEx holds over 90% of the cash assets in the form of cash or deposits with selected banks, subject to applicable limits and concentration ratios.
+Currently, HKEX holds over 90% of the cash assets in the form of cash or deposits with selected banks, subject to applicable limits and concentration ratios.